MicrosoftDocs/dotnet-iot-for-beginners/docs/1-introduction/script.md

 > Device view, showing Raspberry Pi OS booting

 After the image is written, you can remove the microSD card from the card reader and insert it into the Raspberry Pi.
 Plug in a power supply and give the Raspberry Pi a few minutes to boot up.
 After the Raspberry Pi boots up, and it's connected to your network, you can connect to it using SSH.
-From a command shell on my development machine, I can run the following command to connect to the Raspberry Pi.

 > Command shell view

-The syntax is ssh username@hostname, where username is the default user, pi, and hostname is the hostname of the Raspberry Pi.
+From a command shell on my development machine, I can run the following command to connect to the Raspberry Pi.
+The syntax is `ssh username@hostname`, where `username` is the default user, *pi*, and `hostname` is the hostname of the Raspberry Pi.
 If you didn't change the hostname, it's raspberrypi.
 If you did change the hostname, you'll need to use that instead.
+Once you're connected, you'll be prompted for the password you specified when you installed the operating system.
+If you see a prompt like this, you're connected to the Raspberry Pi.

 > Narrator view

-Now you're ready to start developing on Raspberry Pi.
+Now you're ready to start developing on for this device.
 In the next video, I'll show you how to deploy, run, and debug code on Raspberry Pi.